Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 If $500 supports a 1:100 account, the broker is simply letting you open a large position with very little margin.
 That also puts liquidation extremely close.

 Some brokers automatically assign a very high ratio to every new account.
 Reducing it can increase the distance before a forced liquidation.
+When account equity drops below the maintenance margin threshold, the broker triggers forced closure automatically.

 This is typically anywhere from 1:200 to 1:500.